Arboreal Categories: An Axiomatic Theory of Resources: Pathwise Embeddings, Open Maps, and Bisimulations

 Following \cite{AS2021}, let us say that a morphism $f\colon X\to Y$ in $\C$ is a \emph{pathwise embedding} if, for all path embeddings $m\colon P\emb X$, the composite $f\circ m$ is a path embedding.
 Hence, $\Path{f}(m)=f\circ m$ for all $m\in\Path{X}$.
 Following again \cite{AS2021}, we introduce a notion of open map---inspired by~\cite{JNW1993}---that, combined with the concept of pathwise embedding, will allow us to define an appropriate notion of bisimulation.
 A morphism $f\colon X\to Y$ in $\C$ is said to be \emph{open} if it satisfies the following path-lifting property: Given any commutative square

-with $P,Q$ paths, there exists a diagonal filler $Q\to X$ (\iec an arrow $Q\to X$ making the two triangles commute).
-Note that, if it exists, such a diagonal filler must be an embedding.
+with $P,Q$ paths, there exists a diagonal filler $Q\to X$, \ie an arrow $Q\to X$ making the two triangles commute.
+Note that, if it exists, such a diagonal filler is an embedding because so is the right vertical arrow (see Lemma~\ref{l:factorisation-properties}\ref{cancellation-m}).

 The previous definition of open map differs from the one given in~\cite{JNW1993} because we require that, in the square above, the top horizontal morphism and the vertical ones be embeddings.
-However, the next lemma shows that the two definitions coincide for pathwise embeddings:
+However, the next lemma shows that a morphism is an open pathwise embedding if, and only if, it is open in the sense of~\cite{JNW1993} (with respect to the full subcategory of $\C$ defined by the paths). \Cf also Remark~\ref{rem:arboreal-open-vs-JNW} below.